 It’s not all about bringing wildlife in – a garden is an artificial place for us humans too.
 Slugs, snails, vine weevil, plant killing fungal disease.
 We want rid of that.

-They have to be reduced and so organic slug pellets for snails, and nematodes for slugs are essential on occasion.
+They have to be reduced and so had picking and moving snails elsewhere and nematodes for slugs are essential on occasion.
 Unless you have room to host a pond for frogs, toads or newts.
 Which we don’t yet (especially with a cat).

 We have a very healthy population of vine weevil.
 These really cause damage and are a real problem in London where they thrive in the mild winters and lack of active gardeners.